 The opportunity for organizations to shift their practice, grow, and look into and plan for their future is obviously a challenging task.
 But at the same time it is tremendous opportunity.

-When I became interested in design, I was looking for a way in which the school I worked at could be more innovative and inclusive and could look to add to and shift its learning culture.
+When I became interested in design, I was looking for a way in which the school I worked at could become more innovative and inclusive and shift its learning culture.
 I was also interested in a process, because organizations love processes, and that's a good thing.
-Relying on a pathway and having a construct for change that provides a foundation for moving forward is also good.
+Relying on an effective pathway and having a construct for change is good.

 Of course, having a process is not enough.
-For a process to contribute to change efforts, it must be an inclusive process, one in which is based on understanding the human element associated with change, and can result in bold and forward-thinking ideas.
+For a process to support organizational change, it must be an inclusive process, one that is based in deeply understanding the human condition associated with change.
+Everyone has to own the change, and be able to see themselves as part of that change.
+That means involving them in the change process as often as possible.

 I employ this process in the work I do with organizations.
-My goal is to not only help you design and create a new path, but build the organization mindset and behaviors that enable your organization to become self-sufficient and grounded in a process that sees the opportunity in every possibility.
+My goal is to not only help you design and create a new path, but build the organizational mindset, behaviors and capacity that enable your organization to become self-sufficient and capable of seeing the opportunity in every possibility.

 Various stages of the process are captured in the imagery below.